 We know that the faith we profess when days are calm and sunny is challenged and shaky when the storm is furious and the water is swamping our boat.

 As we offer our gifts to You, they are given with the hope that we will be better able to let go of what the world tells us will guarantee our security and find our hope and assurance in Your redeeming love.

 Dedicate these gifts in the knowledge that there are other boats besides ours in the same storm.

-We pray this in the name of the Messiah, Jesus our Savior.
+We pray this prayer in the powerful name of Jesus.
 Amen.

 The work of the Church Council of Stewards is to envision, plan, implement, and annually evaluate Nolensville First UMC’s ministry and mission.
 Please join us on Tuesday, June 22, at 7pm by Zoom.